Find Trade Skills Schools

 • Judge’s Clerk

-In 2016, there was an estimated number of 135,500 jobs in the United States for Court Clerk.
+There were about 135,500 jobs for Court Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
-The BLS estimates 12,600 yearly job openings in this field.
+There will be an estimated 12,600 positions for Court Clerk per year.

 undefined